 Saturday 8th of April Berwick to Lewes walk

-This is not just going for a walk, this is trying to navigate a walk I haven’t done before in an area I don’t know.
-The intention is to get to know it so I can lead a new walk.
-At this point my loyal companion & occasional walking partner, summoned up his inner scout & I happily handed over the one paper map.
+This is not just going for a walk, this is trying to navigate a walk.
+The intention is to get to know the area, so I can lead a new walk.
+At this point my loyal companion & occasional walking partner, summoned up his inner scout & he happily took the lead with the one paper map.

 Just get us to our destination.!

 We arrived safely back in Lewes feeling somewhat spaced out.

 Arriving at our local pub in Lewes,The Lansdowne.
 We spent a happy couple of hours in true troubadour style drinking a few beers ;with some rock n roll soundtracks playing from the jukebox, to keep us going.

 THE FOLLOWING WEEK, I HAD GOT OVER MY MISADVENTURE,